active-logic/uta/Documentation/Notes/Notes.md

 ## Main UI revamp

+Mostly done.
+I need to implement Rebuild.
+There is no "exportDir" function in Howl.
+I could try an asset DB reimport.

+So there are 2 functions.
+An interesting one is AssetDatabase.Refresh but I doubt it would trigger re-translating the C# files.

+Let's

+Small things:
+- When import is disabled, importing via context menu should also be disabled

 ### Checking for onboarding status takes too long

 It's down to how long ReadyForUse() is taking.